-In some cases, additional capital tiers can come into force such as the Tier 2 Capital which could introduce the use of loans to support the business and operational capital.
-Such loans are highly regulated and are always subordinated to other claims.
+In some cases, additional capital can come into play such as the Tier 2 Capital which may consist of loans to support the business and operational capital.
+Such loans are always subordinated to other claims.

+5.2.
 Capital Ratio

-The capital (adequacy) ratio is a key metric for a financial institution and is calculated by comparing the institutions' own funds with the highest of the three Capital Requirements (K-Factor Requirement, Fixed Overhead Requirement and Permanent Minimum Capital Requirement) as mentioned in IFR Risks and related requirements section.
+The capital (adequacy) ratio is a key metric for a financial institution and is calculated by comparing the institutions' own funds with the highest of the three Capital Requirements (K-Factor Requirement, Fixed Overhead Requirement and Permanent Minimum Capital Requirement) as mentioned in the IFR Risks and related requirements section.
 The calculations always follow a strict set of rules as defined by IFR.
-The minimum Total Capital Ratio that must be maintained AT ALL times is 100%.
+The minimum Total Capital Ratio that must be maintained at all times is 100%.

-As at 31/12/2021, the Company had a Total Capital Ratio of 124.06%
+As at 31/12/2022, the Company had a Total Capital Ratio of 510.01%.

+5.3.
 Capital Management